 - How often do you dry your clothes?

 Based on the answers to the above questions, the size and capacity of the dryer you’ll need will change.
-A dryer’s capacity shows how many kilograms (kg) of dry clothes it can hold.
+A clothes dryer’s capacity shows how many kilograms (kg) of wet clothes it can hold.
 The below table will give you a good idea as to what size dryer you might need.

 |Dryer capacity||Household size|